Overview of key management for Always Encrypted

 - To ensure your key management process does not inadvertently reveal column master keys or column encryption keys, it is critical to identify potential adversaries and security threats before defining and implementing a key management process.
 For example, if your goal is to ensure DBAs have no access to sensitive data, then a DBA cannot be responsible for generating the keys.
 A DBA, however, can manage key metadata in the database, as the metadata does not contain the plaintext keys.

-- Configure Always Encrypted using SQL Server Management Studio
+- Provision Always Encrypted keys using SQL Server Management Studio